The Born approximation for the fixed energy Calder\'on problem: Introduction

-In this work, we continue these investigations and show that the factorization \eqref{eq:diagram_1} exists for the Gel'fand-Calderón problem at fixed energy $\ka\in\R$, still assuming radial symmetry on the potentials.
-Again, this relies on the analysis of a one-dimensional inverse spectral problem, the difficulty being that the corresponding Born approximation is no longer Simon's $A$-amplitude.
+Here, the proof of the existence of $\qb$ relies again on the analysis of a one-dimensional inverse spectral problem, the difficulty being that the corresponding Born approximation is no longer Simon's $A$-amplitude.
 The existence of such a Born approximation, which we call the $A_\ka$-amplitude, is an important part of this work.
 The main results of this article are: \begin{enumerate}[i)] \item \textbf{Explicit description of }$\d\Phi^\ka_0$ \textbf{and its inverse. }We show that $\d\Phi^\ka_0$ maps potentials to operators that are rotationally invariant, and whose eigenvalues are certain moments of the potential.
 Also, we give an explicit formula for $(\d\Phi^\ka_0)^{-1}$.
 This is presented in \Cref{main-thm:Fourier Radial} and \Cref{prop:frechet_der}. \item \textbf{Existence of the Born approximation. } This is stated in \Cref{main-thm:existence_Born}.
 Using the explicit formula for $(\d\Phi^\ka_0)^{-1}$ and tools of spectral theory of Schrödinger operators on the half-line, most particularly the existence of an $A_\ka$-amplitude (\Cref{thm:A-amplitude}), we prove that $\qb$, the Born approximation at energy $\ka$, exists as a radial distribution.
-We also present explicit formulas for $\qb$. \item \textbf{Regularity of $\qb$.} In \Cref{main-thm:basic_properties} we prove that $\qb$ coincides with an integrable function outside the origin, that $\qb-q$ is one derivative smoother than $q$, and that $\qb =q$ at the boundary. \item \textbf{High-energy/semiclassical limit. }In \Cref{main-thm:limit} we show that the Born approximation at energy $\ka$ converges to the potential $q$ in the high-energy limit $\ka\to-\infty$.
-The analogous result for the direct problem, namely that $\Phi^\ka(q)-\d \Phi^\ka_0(q)$ converges to zero in the same regime, is proved in \Cref{prop:spectrum}. \item \textbf{Injectivity of $\Phi_\mB^\ka$ and stability of $(\Phi_\mB^\ka)^{-1}$.} The map $\Phi_\mB^\ka: q \mapsto \qb$ is injective in a strong sense: two potentials coincide in a neighborhood of the boundary if and only if their Born approximations at energy $\ka$ coincide in that same neighborhood.
-In addition, $(\Phi_\mB^\ka)^{-1}$ is Hölder continuous with respect to the $L^1$ norm in the complement of any arbitrarily small ball centered in the origin.
-This is the scope of \Cref{main-thm:stability}, which is derived from its one-dimensional analogue \Cref{thm:stability_A_function}. \end{enumerate} Furthermore, as already noted in \cite{Radial_Born} when $\ka=0$, these results also give a partial characterization of the set of DtN maps for this problem.
-We note that the approach based on one-dimensional inverse spectral theory has been applied in the context of the Steklov problem for warped product manifolds in \cite{DKN21_stability_steklov, DHN21, DKN23}.
-In particular, the results in \cite{DKN21_stability_steklov} imply stability and uniqueness results for the radial Calderón problem, both for the conductivity and Schrödinger cases.
-We also mention that spectral theory methods had already been used in the context of the radial Calderón problem in the work \cite[Section 6]{KoVo85}, and that they have been used to produce convergent reconstruction algorithms in \cite{Syl_1992} in the 2-$d$ conductivity case.
+We also present explicit formulas for $\qb$. \item \textbf{Regularity of $\qb$.} In \Cref{main-thm:basic_properties} we prove that $\qb$ coincides with an integrable function outside the origin, that $\qb-q$ is one derivative smoother than $q$, and that $\qb =q$ at the boundary. \item \textbf{Injectivity of $\Phi_\mB^\ka$ and stability of $(\Phi_\mB^\ka)^{-1}$.} The map $\Phi_\mB^\ka: q \mapsto \qb$ is injective in a strong sense: two potentials coincide in a neighborhood of the boundary if and only if their Born approximations at energy $\ka$ coincide in that same neighborhood.
+In addition, $(\Phi_\mB^\ka)^{-1}$ is Hölder continuous, under mild \textit{a priori} conditions on the potentials, with respect to the $L^1$ norm in the complement of any arbitrarily small ball centered in the origin.
+This is the scope of \Cref{main-thm:stability}, which is derived from its one-dimensional analogue \Cref{thm:stability_A_function}. \item \textbf{High-energy/semiclassical limit. }In \Cref{main-thm:limit} we show that the Born approximation at energy $\ka$ converges to the potential $q$ in the high-energy limit $\ka\to-\infty$.
+The analogous result for the direct problem, namely that $\Phi^\ka(q)-\d \Phi^\ka_0(q)$ converges to zero in the same regime, is proved in \Cref{prop:spectrum}. \end{enumerate} In \eqref{eq:diagram_1}, the maps $\d\Phi_0^{\ka}$ and $\Phi^\ka$ are continuous, but the ranges of each of them are not closed.
+Hence $(\d\Phi_0^\ka)^{-1}$ and $\Phi^\ka$ are both discontinuous and only conditionally stable.
+Therefore, an important consequence of iv) is that the bad behavior of the inverse of $\Phi^\ka$ is captured by the linear approximation $\d\Phi^\ka_0$, since the non-linear map $(\Phi_\mB^{\ka})^{-1}$ is Hölder stable.